 Built-in travel policies and approvals

 What’s the only way to get travel policy compliance?
 By integrating your travel policy inside the platform where business travel is booked and getting each of your travelers and administrators to use that tool.
-Not only do you need to find a tool with built-in travel policies and approval workflows, but you also ensure to make sure that the tool hits the above needs for a fantastic traveler experience
+Not only do you need to find a tool with built-in travel policies and approval workflows, but you also need to make sure that the tool hits the above needs for a fantastic traveler experience

 Travel spend reporting